Oakley Glasses from the Past-0

 A lady should never give her age away!
-So you’re quite brave to say you had some Oakley’s in the ’80’s, you must have been wearing them in your baby carriage when your mom was pushing you round the park?
+So you’re quite brave to say you had some Oakley’s in the ’80s, you must have been wearing them in your baby carriage when your mom was pushing you around the park?

-We think (I think, because I’m the only one old enough on the staff!) you must mean the Oakley’s that Greg Lemond wore when he won the Tour de France and Phil Anderson made famous by being the first rider to wear them on the bike and bring Oakley into personal rider sponsorship, which was new to cycle sport.
+We think (I think because I’m the only one old enough on the staff!) you must mean the Oakley’s that Greg Lemond wore when he won the Tour de France.
+The ones that made Phil Anderson famous, since he was the first rider to wear them on the bike and bring Oakley into personal rider sponsorship, which was new to cycle sport.

 I’m fairly sure, and I’ve asked a few “old” friends about them, and we think they were called Oakley Factory Pilots, they were based on the O frame, but in light plastic and had replaceable lenses.
-This happened in 1984 and Oakley have not looked back since, as I said made famous by Greg Lemond and then worn by just about everyone in the
+This happened in 1984 and Oakley have not looked back since.

 Sorry I can’t be of more help, good luck with finding an alternative.